Destro706/Opencore_Lenovo_Y50-70_UHD/README.md

 Link: https://github.com/corpnewt/GenSMBIOS <br>
 - For those having issues with the display color, for some users the display color have a light brownish tint. <br>
 In order to fix this you need to calibrate your display colors, by going into display settings from system preferences, then click calibrate from the color tab.
-- If UHD still have Minor Glitches, rename Config UHD 2.plist to Config.plist and try that one
 - DVMT prealloc has to be set to 128mb